Sit and Stitch Folk Art

 And here is my reference:

-Im so glad these photo's were taken of the chore of feeding the chickens.
+Im so glad these photo's were taken of doing chores - feeding the chickens.

-My great grandfather, Matias Cormier feeding chickens in front of the farm house in Center Conway, NH, and his daugher, (my grandmother) Geneva helping out.
+My great grandfather, Mathias Cormier feeding the chickens in front of the farm house in Center Conway, NH, and his daugher, (my grandmother) Geneva helping out.
+The last photo is Uncle John and Aunt Madeline carrying the basket, - I used the barn next to them as my reference in my piece

 And my reference photos of my sisters camp: